albizures/vyke-results/README.md

 		@vyke/results
 	</h1>
 </div>

-Collection of helpers to work with the _*Result*_ type in TypeScript, inspired by the Rust Result pattern and ts-results.
+Functional and tiny (<1kb) implementation of Rust _*Result*_ type in TypeScript inspired by ts-results.
 It simplifies error handling and enhances the management of asynchronous functions, offering a clean and efficient approach.

 ## Installation
 ```sh